 Sometimes a character is so overflowing with the awesome that they don't actually have to do anything for it.
 They are not just awesome; they kind of have awesomeness as a power.
 All they have to do is walk into the room, or in in the most extreme cases, stand there.
-Their simple existence alone irradiates an effect of awesomeness that causes tangible physical harm to their enemies, and makes men and women fall in love with them.
-And all we can do is watch.
+Their mere existence radiates an effect of awesomeness that causes tangible physical harm to their enemies and makes men and women fall in love with them.
+All anyone else can do is watch.

 Characters can be made of it.
 Groups can be made of it.
 Scenes can be made of it.
 Entire movies can be made of it.
-If Pure Awesomeness didn't exist, how could anything ever be so cool it can be used as a laxative?
+If awesomeness as a force didn't exist, how could anything ever be so cool it can be used as a laxative?

 Not to be confused with something awesome happening off-screen, where the awesomeness's effect was probably justified by something tangible actually happening.

 A Sub-Trope of It Runs on Nonsensoleum, Rule of Cool.
 A Super-Trope to Awesomeness Is Volatile.

 - The drama and excitement already present in the Ace Attorney games is cranked up in the anime adaptation Gyakuten Saiban: Sono Shinjitsu, Igiari!, where slamming on a desk or pointing your finger at someone can cause gales of wind inside the courtroom.

 - Sufficiently strong ayakashi in Ayakashi Triangle can produce a damaging Battle Aura just by being ready to fight.
 This is comically demonstrated when Ponosuke accidentally hits Shadow Mei with a kunai, and her respondent Killing Intent causes him to instantly shrivel, molt, and Give Up The Ghost.